-But the backlash from the American public was swift.
+But the backlash from the court of public opinion was swift.
 Even as more players joined in kneeling during the national anthem and others spoke out in support of his message, Kaepernick was crowned the least liked player in the league in a survey by E-Poll Marketing Research released in September 2016, ESPN reported.

 Reid had lamented in the Times that the protest touched off by Kaepernick was — and still is — misconstrued as disrespectful to the flag, military veterans and the country as a whole.

 “It has always been my understanding that the brave men and women who fought and died for our country did so to ensure that we could live in a fair and free society, which includes the right to speak out in protest,” he wrote.